NethServer/nethsecurity/packages/ns-storage/README.md

 # ns-storage

-As default, logs only are written inside a voltatile in-memory directory to prevent errors on the root file system in case of failure.
+As default, logs are written inside a volatile in-memory directory to prevent errors on the root file system in case of failure.

 The `ns-storage` package configures the system to save a copy of the logs inside an extra data local storage,